HIT-ICES/SRaSLR/README.md

 TODO version fix
 ```

+Pre-trained word vectors are also needed for LSTM and TextCNN models.
+You can download the word vectors from here: todo.

 ### Train models
 - Clone this project
+- Download the pre-trained word vectors if you need(Only LSTM and TextCNN use the vectors).
+Put the file in `data/`.
 - Go into the root of repo and install the required package listed in `requirements.txt` by:
 ```commandline
 pip install -r requirement.txt